secure-compilation/secure-compilation.github.io/index.markdown

 position on SECOMP could be well-suited for you.

 Research Engineer positions are full time and moving to Paris is a prerequisite.
+The net monthly salary is €2049-4265 based on experience.
 These are temporary positions that can be prolonged up to 5-6 years, but we can also support excellent candidates for permanent research engineering positions awarded competitively by Inria.